 Graphing: Once children have their leaves sorted, have them use the leaves to create a bar or pie graph.
 Bar graphs are great for younger children working on counting, while pie graphs are good for older children learning fractions and percentages.
 Check out Teaching Graphing in Your Homeschool to learn more about graphing and download free templates or link to online graphing tools.

 Measuring leaves: Break out a ruler and measure the leaves.
 Talk about length vs. width.
 Line leaves up from smallest to largest, longest to shortest, widest to narrowest.
 This activity targets a lot of math based descriptive vocabulary along with measuring.

 Story problems: Have your children use the leaves and anything else you collect as manipulatives to solve story problems.
 An example of a story problem: “(child’s name) collected 4 red leaves and 5 yellow leaves.
 How many leaves did (child’s name) collect all together?” or “(child’s name) collected 7 leaves and gave 4 to his sister.
 How many leaves does he have left?”
 Or for a little bit older child: “(child’s name) collected 8 leaves and gave half to his sister.
 How many leaves does he have left?”
 Part-part-whole circle sets are great to use during story problems.
 Here are more ideas for creating your own math story problems.

 Encourage your children to lay out what they collected and write a short paragraph using lots of descriptive words.
 You could give the introductory prompt of “I went on a nature walk today.
 I found…..”.
 Encourage them to think about size, shape, color, texture, smell, and sound.

 For an older or more creative children, encourage them to think about personifying (giving people like characteristics to) the leaves and writing a creative paragraph or poem.
-You could read them these poems about leaves from the Scholastic website to get them started.
+You could read them these poems about leaves to get them started.
 After they write their piece, encourage them to illustrate it.

 Study Leaves Through Art